rust-china/cargo-source/README.md

 # cargo-source
-`cargo-source` can make it easy easy and fast to switch between different crates registries.
+`cargo-source` can make it easy and fast to switch between different crates registries.

 ## Install
 ```